-The Rössing Foundation was established in 1978 through a Deed of Trust as a vehicle to oversee the mine’s corporate social responsibility activities in Namibia.
+The Rössing Foundation was established in 1978 through a Deed of Trust as a vehicle to oversee and implement many of Rössing Uranium’s corporate social responsibility activities in Namibia.

-- the improvement of primary and secondary education through the implementation of various learner and teacher support programmes;
+- the improvement of primary and secondary education through the implementation of various teachers' and learners' support programmes;

-- the development of a local workforce and specialised vocational skills through the provision of scholarships, apprenticeships and part-time study opportunities; and
+- the development of the local workforce and of specialised vocational skills though the provision of scholarships and parttime study opportunities to deserving Namibians;

-- the diversifcation and strengthening of the local economy through support of small- and mediumscale enterprises.
+- the diversifcation and strengthening of the local economy through support to small- and medium-scale enterprises; and

 Teachers' support programmes

 Rössing Foundation regards support for teachers to be vital, as a single, well-equipped teacher is able to beneft up to 30 learners.
 Teacher support programmes are conducted either at a centre or through the mobile unit on school visits to rural areas.

 A total of 62 English language, one Mathematics and 11 Science teachers were supported at the three centres.
 In addition, the Rössing Foundation’s Science Education Offcer at the Ondangwa Centre, who served as chief judge at the annual Science Fair, trained 25 teachers to judge learners’ Science projects fairly.
 Ten teachers from Swakopmund-based Hanganeni Primary School also visited the Tamariskia Centre to familiarise themselves with the centre’s operations.

 Learners' support programmes